wochit/wochit-embedded/docs/embed.md

 Here's a [full list](/categories.html) of available template categories.
 ***
 **videoId** <code>string</code> <Badge text="Optional" />
-By launching the Wochit Video Editor with a specific videoID, you may get the user directly into re-editing a previously produced video.
-If not specified, the Wochit Video Editor will open with the template gallery page, where users create a brand new video.
-Note, that when re-editing a video, a new video ID will be assigned to the edited video.
+By providing a specific video ID, users can access a previously produced video or a previously saved draft to make changes to it.
+If no video ID is specified, the editor will open to the template gallery page, where users can create a new video from scratch.
+When a produced video is re-edited, a new video ID will be assigned to the edited version.
+However, if a draft is re-edited, the same video ID will be kept for future editing.
 ***
 **containerEl** <code>HTMLElement</code> <Badge text="Optional" />
 By default, the Wochit Video Editor will open as a modal in your website / app.